blackfriday

 Everything About Cancer – Symptoms, Types, Causes, Treatment

 According to the World Health Organization, cancer was the top cause of death worldwide in 2020, accounting for about 10 million fatalities.
-Breast, lung, colon, and rectum cancers, as well as prostate cancer, are the most common cancers.
+In this blog, we will discuss cancer in detail, including symptoms, types, causes, and Treatments.

 What is Cancer?